johnnymast/mysql_websocket_chat/README.md

 # Step 3: Configure the server

 This server can run with or without a database.
 By default i have disabled the use of a database server but you can enable it by switching the ENABLE_DATABASE to true in the [includes/config.php](https://github.com/johnnymast/mysql_websocket_chat/blob/master/includes/config.php) file.
-Please not if you enable the databse make sure you update the credentials as well (see other defines).
+Please not if you enable the database make sure you update the credentials as well (see other defines).

 If you enable the database make sure you imported [database.sql](https://github.com/johnnymast/mysql_websocket_chat/blob/master/database.sql) into your database.